Hosting and bandwidth provided by MacAce.net.

 The most notable internal difference is that the mid-level Mac mini "Core i5" 2.5 (Mid-2011) model has dedicated graphics -- an AMD Radeon HD 6630M graphics processor with 256 MB of dedicated GDDR5 memory -- which results in a substantial improvement in graphics performance.
 The entry-level and server models, by contrast, only have integrated graphics, specifically an Intel HD Graphics 3000 video processor, that shares memory with the system.

 It also is quite notable that the server configuration has a quad core processor rather than dual core processors like the other models.
-The server model also ships with Lion Server pre-installed.
+The server model also shipped with dual hard drives and Lion Server pre-installed.

 Comparison Chart